Embotics/Scenarios/Deploy-User-Provided-Terraform-Configurations/README.md

 # Deploying User-Provided Terraform Configurations

-This scenario enables you to provision resources specified in a Terraform configuration that has been uploaded by an end-user of Embotics® Commander®.
+This scenario enables you to provision resources specified in a Terraform configuration that has been uploaded by an end-user of Snow® Commander®.
 An optional approval workflow using the output of the Terraform plan command is also included.

 ## Changelog